Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 The South Side and Chinatown (Miles 18–22 / Km 29–35)

 The course turns south through Bronzeville and Chinatown — two of the most colourful and crowd-dense sections of the entire race.
-Chinatown in particular delivers extraordinary atmosphere: drums, colour, and noise at exactly the point when most runners need it most.
+Chinatown in particular (around Mile 21) delivers extraordinary atmosphere: drums, colour, and noise at exactly the point when most runners need it most.
 If you have paced well, this section will lift you.
 If you have not, it can feel very long.

 The Final Push Back to Grant Park (Miles 22–26.2 / Km 35–42.195)